NotAdvisable/MagicalKittens/README.md

 # Magical Kittens
 aka: Magical Kittens vs The fluffle of Darkness

-This is a student project for the Game Development 2 class at H-Da.
+This game project was made with the Unity Engine for the Game Development 2 course at H-Da.

 You and up to 3 of your friends play as kittens and shoot down evil bunnies.

 Key features: